North Carolina State Board of Education: History

 In 1868 North Carolina ratified a constitution which provided for a system of public schools to be led by a Superintendent of Public Instruction and a State Board of Education.
 Under this framework, the board comprised the governor, lieutenant governor, secretary of state, state treasurer, state auditor, superintendent of public works (an office eliminated in 1873), attorney general, and the superintendent of public instruction.
 It was tasked by the constitution to "make all needful rules and regulations in relation to Free Public Schools and the Educational Fund of the State."
 In 1901 the legislature created an equalizing fund to subsidize education expenses in counties with fewer resources.
 The board was responsible for the fund until the duty of administering it was transferred to a new commission in 1927.

 In 1943 the North Carolina General Assembly amended the constitution to modify the board's membership to comprise the governor, lieutenant governor, state treasurer, superintendent, and a delegate from each of the state's congressional districts.
 From 1943 to 1954, by informal arrangement, the lieutenant governor served as the board's chairman.
 The new constitution of 1971 established that the board was to "supervise and administer a free public school system and the educational funds provided for its support [...] and shall make all needed rules and regulations in relation, thereto".
 The document further revised the board's membership to consist of the lieutenant governor, state treasurer, and 11 gubernatorial appointees (one from each of the state's eight education districts and three others).
 The superintendent was removed from the board and made its chief administrator and secretary.

 Members

 Current members

+Below is a table of the current board members.